junwoo/Esp8266-LittleFS-ApWebseverPortal/README.md

-# Esp8266-Spiffs-ApWebseverPortal
+# Esp8266-LittleFS-ApWebseverPortal
-Small Esp8266-Arduino Spiffs Access Point Webserver w/ Captive Portal for http
+Small Esp8266-Arduino LittleFS Access Point Webserver w/ Captive Portal for http

-Upload data folder before sketch
+Please use "LittleFS Data Uploader" to upload the "data" before sketch

+This is a good sample for people who would like to know the ESP8266 Captive